void6670/Free-GPT-DiscordBot/Readme.md

+## Hello!
+This is the code for the bot, its kind of a mess since me and one of my friends were just experimenting with stuff but feel free to change anything and make it better.

 ## Contributing

 We welcome contributions!
-Feel free to contribute to the project by addressing any of the following:
+Feel free to contribute to the project by changing anything that you think would be an improvement or a feature the bot should have.
+Simply make a pull request after you are done and i will update the bot within 24h depending on how busy iam.

-- Implementing embeds for a cleaner user interface.
-- Improving YouTube video summarization functionality.
-- Allowing users to set custom system prompts.

-To contribute, simply make your changes and open a pull request on GitHub.

 ## To-Do